 There are also no gear stats — meaning that your gear has no bearing on your hero’s stats or abilities — and no reviving teammates at all.
 In addition, there’s a community event order live as well — Dominant Warrior — which will reward the faction who completes the most Dominion matches with 2000 steel per player.

 The Warrior’s Den also announced that For Honor will be at Defend The North 2018, a tournament event in New York.
 Defend The North is a yearly event dedicated to celebrating and spreading video game history and culture.
-With various showcases and sponsors, including Esports Ecosystem, Nitro Concepts, and G Fuel, this year will certainly be an intense event.
+With various showcases and patrons, including Esports Ecosystem, Nitro Concepts, and G Fuel, this year will certainly be an intense event.
 The tournament featuring For Honor will be a PlayStation 4 event, in both a 1v1 (duel) and 2v2 setting with the following rules:

 Available maps for both modes include The Pit, The Sanctuary, and The Ring.
 Basically, players are limited to Arena maps.